 Did Timmy really fall into the well?
 No. But in the classic TV show, Lassie, the dog was always saving Timmy from one thing or another.
 This catch-phrase was coined by fans, but does speak to the common-known danger of falling into a well.
-Now, while this isn’t exactly as common in 2015 as it may have been in 1960, it still brings us to the topic of wells.
+Now, while this isn’t exactly as common now-a-days as it may have been in 1960, it still brings us to the topic of wells.

 Did you know, that every well (hole in the ground meant to source, test, inject water), must have a Well Tag?
 To ensure clean and adequate supply of underground drinking water, programs are implemented to prevent contamination of aquifers from improper well construction, well drilling, or well abandonment.
 This is why any well drilling must be done by a licensed well driller who must first obtain a permit.
 Once they have a permit, the permit number will be on the Well Tag, so if any information is needed on the well, there is an identification number for it.